NHS Careers > Explore by career > Wider healthcare team > Careers in the wider healthcare team > Clinical support staff > Assistant practitioner

 - working as part of a district nursing team providing health promotion and health education to adults and their families

-- assisting in identifying health needs of patients and participating in the delivery and evaluation of care provided under the indirect supervision of a registered nurse
+- assisting in identifying health needs of patients and partcipating in the delivery and evaluation of care provided under the indirect supervision of a registered nurse

-- programmes of health education and health promotion include smoking cessation, diet, exercise, and healthy lifestyle
+- running health education and health promotion programmes, including smoking cessation, diet, exercise and healthy lifestyle

 - maintaining accurate, clear and concise records and communicating information to members of the team as necessary